otienojoseph/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 - 13-change_class - Removes all records with a score <= 5 from table
 14-average - Computes the average of all records in the table
-- 15-group - List the number of records with the same score in table
+- 15-group - List the number of records with the same score in table 16-no_link - Lists all records of the table